An Introduction to Grit Blasting

 However, at the same time, we think that it is important for our clients to understand the work we do.
 That way, you will be able to rest assured in the knowledge that we are taking the very best approach to your project.
 With Concrete Renovations, your concrete repairs are guaranteed to be in safe hands.

-So, to start at the beginning, before you commence the concrete repairs themselves, you must make sure everything is ready and prepare the applicable area for the work that is about to take place.
-One of the ways that we can do this is by a process called grit blasting.
+To start at the beginning, before you commence the concrete repairs themselves, you must make sure that everything is ready and prepare the applicable area for the work that is about to take place.
+One of the ways that we can do this is through a process called grit blasting.

 We offer grit blasting to prepare stone, concrete and masonry for the next stage of the restoration process.
-If necessary, we also provide grit blasting services to clean reinforced steel prior to repair.
+If necessary, we also provide grit blasting services to clean reinforced steel of rust, scaling or paint, prior to repair.

-Grit blasting - also known as abrasive blasting - is basically where you propel a concentrated stream of abrasive media onto a surface to smooth, shape, roughen, or remove surface contaminants.
-There are a number of variants to the process, each with their own individual set of benefits, making them suited to different projects respectively.
+Grit blasting - also known as abrasive blasting - is the process of propelling a concentrated stream of abrasive media onto a surface to smooth, shape, roughen, or remove surface contaminants.
+There are several variants to the process, each with their own individual set of benefits, making them suited to different projects respectively.

 Originally developed as an alternative to sandblasting, wet abrasive blasting is a multi-purpose, fairly adaptable method of grit blasting.
 It allows you the freedom to use media ranging from coarse to super fine materials, including a variety of different densities.
 It can also be used to eliminate dust, so hazardous waste materials such as asbestos can be easily removed without any danger.